FIRST CENTURY OF AMERICAN PRESIDENTS: GEORGE WASHINGTON TO U.S. GRANT

 Newspapers were still describing Dye as a “Treasury expert in immediate communication with the Secret Service bureau at Washington” as late as 1880.
 One such clipping states, with emphasis: “What he says is reliable.”
 Dye also got a second chance at having a family.
 The 1880 census reported Dye living in a townhouse between the Schuylkill River and Girard College, just a few blocks from the Philadelphia Art Museum.
 A government enumerator found the 58-year old residing with his 33-year old second wife Emma Hearing.
 The couple lived with Emma’s mother and four children from Emma’s first marriage, ages 4, 9, 11, and 18.
 The 11-year old were listed as a clerk in his stepfather’s “Publishing Office.”

 Sadly, Dye passed away less than a year later on the Sabbath.
 Fittingly, his family buried him at Mount Vernon Cemetery in Philadelphia.
 Dye was a successful businessman and author of several important books.
-Indeed, all evidence about Dye I could find in the archives besides Exhibits A-F above, plus unfounded accusations made by historians going back to Jim Crow, says Dye was a true patriot.
+All evidence besides unfounded accusations made by historians going back to Jim Crow (Exhibits A-F above) says Dye was a truth-telling patriot.

 (Top)–PREFACE FOR THE ADDER’S DEN (1864)